|

 obscurity.
 Local laws and regulations are enacted by provincial

+legislatures and governments.
 However, the Hong Kong Special Administrative Region (HKSAR) and the Macao Special Administrative Region

 (Macao SAR) are the exceptions from the legal framework in the PRC.
 Those two special regions were set up directly under the theory of one country, two systems